 The Bank is chartered under the laws of the State of Utah and its deposits are insured by the FDIC.
 The Bank's ability to pay dividends is subject to the laws of Utah and the regulations of the FDIC.
 Generally, under Utah's industrial bank laws and regulations as well as FDIC regulations, the Bank may pay dividends to the Company from its net profits without regulatory approval if, following the payment of the dividend, the Bank's capital and surplus would not be impaired.
-The Bank paid no dividends on its common stock for the years ended December 31, 2017, 2016 and 2015.
-For the foreseeable future, we expect the Bank to only pay dividends to the Company as may be necessary to provide for regularly scheduled dividends payable on the Company's Series B Preferred Stock.
+The Bank paid no dividends on its common stock for the years ended December 31, 2018, 2017 and 2016.
+See Part I, Item 1.
+"Business - Supervision and Regulation - Regulation of Sallie Mae Bank - Dividends," regarding the expectation that the Bank will pay dividends to the Company as may be necessary to enable the Company to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under the new share repurchase program.
+See also Part I, Item 1A.
+"Risk Factors - Risks Related to Our Securities" for possible limitations on the payments of our dividends.